dzarroug/CarDpy/README.md

 - GUI updates for usability
 - manual rejection tool to see all the images and click on one to reject
 - version of cardpy calls that is not jupyter notebook --> have a config file and use that to determine what steps to use
+- windows testing

+## Proposed Merges with Tyler
+- New registration WIP
+- New Gibb's Ringing Correction
+- New data loading algorithm